iizukak/mdsite/README.md

 - Converted `index.html` includes the automatically generated table of contents.
 - Each MarkDown file's first `#` in will be the page title.
 We need at least one `#` in a doc.
-- potage copies `static` directory to the output directory.
+- mdsite copies `static` directory to the output directory.

 ## FAQ

-- Which CSS framework potage use?
+- Which CSS framework mdsite use?
     - [MVP.css](https://github.com/andybrewer/mvp/).

 ## License